 Combined with a powerful 40-volt leaf blower, this allows you to work from the ground.
 It works particularly well with low-level gutters filled with dry leaves.

 Again, you’ll want to wear goggles and old clothes to protect yourself from the flurry of leaves and debris that could blow down on you.

 Here is a helpful video by MarkThomasBuilder about how this leaf blower gutter cleaning kit works:

 Inspect and clear gutters in both spring and autumn.
 You also may have to loosen dirt that has blown into the gutters and scrub them with a stiff brush.
 Flushing gutters with a stream of water from a hose will clear material that has become lodged in the eaves troughs and downspouts.

 The slope of gutters may need to be adjusted from time to time to keep water moving toward downspouts.
 Run water through them, and, if they drain slowly, reposition them so that they slope toward the downspouts at a rate of 1/4 inch for every 10 feet.

 Be sure your downspouts expel water well away from your house.
-If necessary, add downspout extenders to carry the water away (see How to Fix Downspouts That Pool Runoff Water).
+If necessary, add downspout extenders to carry the water away (see How to Fix Gutters and Downspouts).
 Also consider concrete or plastic splash blocks, which are slightly sloped and extend away from the house at least 4 feet.

 If your climate delivers abundant rainfall, you may want to have your downspouts run into a dry well.
 The well should be a hole 2 to 4 feet wide and 3 feet deep or a 55-gallon drum, with both ends removed and filled with rocks, that you’ve buried and punctured with holes.
 Underground drainage pipes should slope to the dry well, which will effectively keep water away from the house’s foundation.
 Check local building codes before installing.